Ernie Fixmer: Career

-Fixmer has over 9 years of experience in the drifting scene, after learning the sport in Okinawa, Japan while enlisted in the United States Marine Corps.
-Fixmer competed in D1 Grand Prix from 2004 through 2006, and also in the Formula Drift series in 2004 and 2005.
+Fixmer has over 13 years of experience in the drifting scene, after learning the sport in Okinawa, Japan while enlisted in the United States Marine Corps.
+Fixmer competed in D1 Grand Prix from 2004 through 2006, and also in the Formula Drift series in 2004 as the number 13 driver and 2005.
 Fixmer continued his career in drifting while driving in exhibition demos, both domestically and internationally.
 Fixmer judged for NOPI Drift Series in 2007 and continues to judge for the ongoing 2008 drift series in Formula DRIFT.